zsongit/easyaiot/README_en.md

     <img src=".image/logo.png" width="30%" height="30%" alt="EasyAIoT">
 </div>

 ## 🐶 Serious Declaration: Now and in the future, there will be no commercial version; all code is fully open-source!
-(Salute to Yudao Source)
+(To preserve and pass on the legacy of open-source knowledge, saluting Yudao Source)
-### 「I love writing code and find great joy in it」
+### 「I love writing code, finding great joy in it and never tiring of it」
-### 「I love contributing to open source and take delight in it」
+### 「I love contributing to open source, taking delight in it」
-### I strive diligently in Shenzhen, working at a small company morning, noon, and night, and contributing to open source in the evenings.
+### I strive diligently in Shenzhen, working diligently at a small company morning, noon, and night, and contributing to open source in the evenings.
 ### If this project has been valuable to you, remember to ​​Star​​ and follow it—this is tremendous encouragement and support for me.

 ## 🌟 Some Thoughts on the Project